Mfuseini10/financial_analysis/README.md

 - Total Unpaid = $ 45222.92

-Visit [Maven Analytics Data Playground](https://www.mavenanalytics.io/data-playground?page=2&pageSize=5) for datasets and more information.

-You can view the live report in my novyPro portfolio here: [Interactive Report](https://lnkd.in/dShWuWqx)
+You can view  my novyPro portfolio here: [Portfolio](https://lnkd.in/dShWuWqx)